Lymecycline for Acne

 If you are pregnant or think that you might be pregnant you should tell your doctor.
 Lymecycline is not suitable for pregnant women as it may affect their unborn child.
 It may also cause liver problems for you if you are pregnant.
 Lymecycline is also not considered suitable for breastfeeding mothers as it can be passed through breast milk to your child.

-Can I drink alcohol when taking Lymecycline?
+Can I drink alcohol when taking lymecycline?

-Yes, you can drink alcohol whilst taking Lymecycline.
+Yes, you can drink alcohol whilst taking lymecycline.
 Remember that drinking alcohol may make some side effects of lymecycline worse.

-Taking other medicines and Lymecycline
+Taking other medicines and lymecycline

 You should tell your doctor about any other conditions that you are being treated for before starting to take lymecycline.
 Some medications may affect how well lymecycline works and some may not be safe to take with lymecycline.
 It is important to tell your doctor if you are taking: